Skip to Main Content

 Style Sheets

 In addition to choosing a style guide, you may also want to create a style sheet for your textbook.
+Try this template example.

 Style sheets are used to keep track of book-specific styling and formatting exceptions – such as spelling choices, design and placement of learning objects, and differences in punctuation, layout and style – to the adopted style guide.